Notice of Pre-AIA or AIA Status

 the processor (Paragraph 0057, “The robot control device 200 controls the arm 110, the end effector 140, the transport device 50, and the camera 30.
 The functions of the robot control device 200 are realized, for example, by a computer with a processor and a memory executing a computer program.”) is further configured to cause the display to displays, in response to selection on a command in the first region or the second region or execution instruction on a command disposed in the second region, … (Paragraph 0066, "Parameter setting area PR is an area for setting work parameters related to the entire work or operation parameters related to individual operations." and Paragraph 0081, " In FIG. 6D, when one of the blocks SB1 and OB1 to OB4 placed in the operation flow creation area FL is selected, the parameters corresponding to the selected block are displayed in the parameter setting area PR.
 For example, when the sequence block SB1 is selected, the work parameters related to the entire sequence are displayed.
 When one the objects OB1 to OB4 of the object is selected, the parameters related to the objects are displayed.
 In the example of FIG. 6D, the parameters related to the conditional branch block OB2 are displayed.
 These parameters are changed as necessary."
 Please also see Figures 6E and 7 which demonstrate that different operation objects may be selected to add to the program and information on these objects is displayed during selection.)

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the workflow generation and robotic system as taught by Takeuchi with the functionality taught by Schultz to highlight current operations during execution of the program and with ability to use a pop up display as taught by Jin.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the workflow generation and robotic system as taught by Takeuchi with the ability to provide information relating to the state of current operations during execution of the program as taught by Gupta.
 This would enable a user to efficiently follow the operation program and debug the program as needed.

 Regarding claim 3, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

-3. (previously presented) The teaching device according to claim 1, wherein the processor (Paragraph 0057, “The robot control device 200 controls the arm 110, the end effector 140, the transport device 50, and the camera 30.
+3. (Previously Presented) The teaching device according to claim 1, wherein the processor (Paragraph 0057, “The robot control device 200 controls the arm 110, the end effector 140, the transport device 50, and the camera 30.
 The functions of the robot control device 200 are realized, for example, by a computer with a processor and a memory executing a computer program.”) is further configured to cause the display to displays, during selection of a command disposed in the program creation screen, … (Paragraph 0066, "Parameter setting area PR is an area for setting work parameters related to the entire work or operation parameters related to individual operations." and Paragraph 0081, " In FIG. 6D, when one of the blocks SB1 and OB1 to OB4 placed in the operation flow creation area FL is selected, the parameters corresponding to the selected block are displayed in the parameter setting area PR.
 For example, when the sequence block SB1 is selected, the work parameters related to the entire sequence are displayed.
 When one the objects OB1 to OB4 of the object is selected, the parameters related to the objects are displayed.
 In the example of FIG. 6D, the parameters related to the conditional branch block OB2 are displayed.
 These parameters are changed as necessary."
 Please also see Figures 6E and 7 which demonstrate that different operation objects may be selected to add to the program and information on these objects is displayed during selection.)

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the workflow generation and robotic system as taught by Takeuchi with the functionality taught by Schultz to highlight current operations during execution of the program and with ability to use a pop up display as taught by Jin.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the workflow generation and robotic system as taught by Takeuchi with the ability to provide information relating to the state of current operations during execution of the program as taught by Gupta.
 This would enable a user to efficiently follow the operation program and debug the program as needed.

 Regarding claim 4, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

 4. (previously presented) The teaching device according to claim 1, wherein the processor (Paragraph 0057, “The robot control device 200 controls the arm 110, the end effector 140, the transport device 50, and the camera 30.
-The functions of the robot control device 200 are realized, for example, by a computer with a processor and a memory executing a computer program.”) is further configured to cause the display to display, in response to an execution instruction on a command disposed in the program creation screen, (Paragraph 0066, "Parameter setting area PR is an area for setting work parameters related to the entire work or operation parameters related to individual operations." and Paragraph 0081, " In FIG. 6D, when one of the blocks SB1 and OB1 to OB4 placed in the operation flow creation area FL is selected, the parameters corresponding to the selected block are displayed in the parameter setting area PR.
+The functions of the robot control device 200 are realized, for example, by a computer with a processor and a memory executing a computer program.”) is further configured to cause the display to display, in response to an execution instruction on [[a]] the command disposed in the program creation screen, (Paragraph 0066, "Parameter setting area PR is an area for setting work parameters related to the entire work or operation parameters related to individual operations." and Paragraph 0081, " In FIG. 6D, when one of the blocks SB1 and OB1 to OB4 placed in the operation flow creation area FL is selected, the parameters corresponding to the selected block are displayed in the parameter setting area PR.
 For example, when the sequence block SB1 is selected, the work parameters related to the entire sequence are displayed.
 When one the objects OB1 to OB4 of the object is selected, the parameters related to the objects are displayed.
 In the example of FIG. 6D, the parameters related to the conditional branch block OB2 are displayed.
 These parameters are changed as necessary."
 Please also see Figure11A which shows the display and the information shown as a result of the generated program being executed.) …

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the workflow generation and robotic system as taught by Takeuchi with the functionality taught by Schultz to highlight current operations during execution of the program and with ability to use a pop up display as taught by Jin.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to combine the workflow generation and robotic system as taught by Takeuchi with the ability to provide information relating to the state of current operations during execution of the program as taught by Gupta.
 This would enable a user to efficiently follow the operation program and debug the program as needed.

-Regarding claim 8, where all the limitations of claim 7 are discussed above, Takeuchi further teaches:
+Regarding claim 8, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

-8. (currently amended) The teaching device according to claim 1, wherein the sensor is a visual sensor.
+8. (Previously Presented) The teaching device according to claim 1, wherein the sensor is a visual sensor.
 (Paragraph 0160, "FIG. 6E shows an example of a window W1a for creating an operation flow of second type work using the camera 30.
 The window W1a is similar to the window W1 for the first type work shown in FIG. 6D.
 However, in the main view area MV, the window W1a is different from the window W1 in that a camera image display area IM for displaying an image captured with the camera 30 is provided in the main view area MV.
 In the camera image display area IM, it is preferable to be able to designate an image processing area to be subjected to an image processing such as product checking among the images captured with the camera 30.
 In this way, the load of the image processing can be reduced so that the operation of the robot can be performed at high speed.
 The content of areas FL, SQ, PR, RS, and RN other than the window W1a for the second type work in the main view area MV are substantially the same as the content of these areas in the window W1 for the first type work.
 However, content different from that of the window W1 for the first type work may be displayed.
 The window W1 for the first type work corresponds to a “first type input screen”, and the window W1a for the second type work corresponds to a “second type input screen”."
 Please see areas "PR" and "RS" in Figure 6E.)

-Regarding claim 9, where all the limitations of claim 7 are discussed above, Takeuchi further teaches:
+Regarding claim 9, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

-9. (currently amended) The teaching device according to claim 1, wherein the sensor is a force sensor.
+9. (Previously Presented) The teaching device according to claim 1, wherein the sensor is a force sensor.
 (Paragraph 0054, "The robot 100 can set the end effectors at any positions in any orientations within a movable range of the arm 110.
 A force detector 130 and an end effector 140 are installed on the arm flange 120.
 In the present embodiment, the end effector 140 is a gripper, but any other type of end effector can be used.
 The force detector 130 is a six-axis sensor that measures three-axis force acting on the end effector 140 and torque acting around the three axes.
 The force detector 130 measures magnitude of force parallel to three measurement axes orthogonal to each other in a sensor coordinate system which is a unique coordinate system, and the magnitude of torque around the three measurement axes.
 A force sensor as a force detector may be provided at any one or more joints J1 to J5 other than the joint J6.
 The force detector may only measure the force and torque in a direction of control, and a unit for directly measuring the force and torque like the force detector 130 or a unit for measuring the torque of the joint of the robot to obtain the force and the torque indirectly may be used.
 The force detector may measure the force and torque only in the direction of controlling force."
 Please also see Figure 11B)

 Regarding claim 13, where all the limitations of claim 1 are discussed above, Takeuchi further teaches:

-13. (previously presented) The teaching device according to claim 1, wherein each of the plurality of commands is represented by an icon or a statement.
+13. (Previously Presented) The teaching device according to claim 1, wherein each of the plurality of commands is represented by an icon or a statement.
 (Paragraph 0076, "Main view area MV: a plurality of categories indicating the operations constituting the operation flow and the categories of the conditional branch, name and icon of the object belonging to each of the categories, the description of the contents of the object, and an image showing the outline of the object are displayed.
 The object displayed on the main view area MV can be arbitrarily added to the operation flow in the operation flow creation area FL by a work such as drag and drop.")

 Regarding claim 14, Takeuchi further teaches: